-ASSERTIVENESS\ is a measure of the degree to which you see yourself as tending to ask or as tending to tell as you interact with others.
+ASSERTIVENESS is a measure of the degree to which you see yourself as tending to ask or as tending to tell as you interact with others.
 It is a reflection of how you see yourself influencing others.
 If you see yourself as more tell assertive, you make positive statements and declarations and attempt to direct the actions of others.
 If you see yourself as more ask assertive, you tend to be more cautious and reserved about sharing your opinions.
 You attempt to influence the thinking and actions of others in a more quiet, low-key, questioning manner.

+NOTE: This definition is different from the one found in assertiveness training.
+Here, we are measuring the different degrees to which you see yourself as tell assertive or ask assertive.
 RESPONSIVENESS is a measure of the degree to which you see yourself as tending to control (i.e., keeping your feelings and emotions inside of you).
 Or, it is the degree to which you emote (i.e., outwardly display your feelings and emotions with others).
 It is also, in part, a measure of the extent to which you react to emotional influences, appeals or displays.
 If you see yourself as one who controls your feelings, you tend not to react readily to these emotional appeals and are more likely to focus on ideas, things, data and tasks.
 You are also less likely to share your feelings publicly.
 If you see yourself as more emoting, you tend to share your emotions and readily express anger, joy, and feelings.
 You are also more likely to respond to emotional appeals and influences.